amplication/docs/docs/getting-started/plugins.md

 Redis provides high availability via replication and high performance via caching.
 It is commonly used to quickly access frequently used application data.

+### Redis Message Broker

+[Redis Message Broker](https://github.com/amplication/plugins/tree/master/plugins/broker-redis) is an extension of the traditional Redis in-memory data store, allowing it to function as a message broker.
+Install this plugin to leverage Redis's in-memory capabilities and enables asynchronous message communication between different parts of an application or between different applications.

 ### OpenAI

 The [OpenAI](https://github.com/amplication/plugins/tree/master/plugins/integration-openai) plugin allows you to integrate OpenAI's various AI models into your Amplication app.